 By Patrick Goodness, CEO, The Goodness Company

 A recent NBC news story highlighted the phenomenon of low-cost dental care in Los Algodones, Mexico, better known to those that live along the Mexican border as Molar City.
 Up to seven thousand people cross from Yuma Arizona into Los Algodones almost every day during the winter high season to save money on dirt-cheap pharmaceuticals and dental care.
 Recent reports show that more than 140 Million Americans have no dental insurance, forcing many to forego critical dental care or to seek more affordable care outside of the USA.
-While many Americans choose Mexico for low-cost dental care, an increasing number of savvy dental patients are choosing Costa Rica.
+Some do manage to remain in the borders to get their dental bridge sorted, but while many Americans choose Mexico for low-cost dental care, an increasing number of savvy dental patients are choosing Costa Rica.

 Why?
 For starters, dental care in Costa Rica is equal and in some respects better and more attentive than the care in the USA and Canada.
 But the reason that almost every flight to Costa Rica has at least a few dental tourists on board is because of the pricing.
 While most people correctly surmise that Mexico has low dental prices, many soon discover that dental pricing in Costa Rica is almost equal to the low pricing in Mexico.
 In fact, a recent patient survey conducted with LosAlgodonesDentalGuide.com and CostaRicaDentalGuide.com reveals that pricing for high quality dental implants in Costa Rica and Los Algodones is very competitive.
 The best dental implants dentist in Australia could be the Inner West dental practice.